 Generally, for lodging in a private rental apartment, students pay a monthly average of EUR 1,500, including utilities.
-Accommodation prices in Oslo can be up to 1,700 EUR per month, for instance.
+Accommodation prices in Oslo can for example, be up to EUR 1,700 per month.

-Students look for accommodation on campuses and in private apartments.
-Here are some of the average monthly costs for housing in Norway;
+Students search for housing in private residences and on campuses.
+Here are some of the average monthly costs of Norway’s housing;

-- Students who live with their partner/children: 787 EUR
+- Students living with their spouses/children: EUR 787

-- Students who live in residence halls: 564 EUR
+- Students living in residence halls: EUR 564

 How to Apply for a Residency Permit/Visa

-You will need to start working on your visa once you have been given admission to study in Norway.
-Before a visa is issued to a prospective student, there are conditions that must be met, one of which is that the student will show proof that he/she has sufficient funds to cater for his/her stay in Norway.
-In this situation, the Norwegian Embassy would need a minimum of NOK 90,800 be transferred into a Norwegian bank account in your name to cover a 10-month university year.
+You will need to start working on your visa once you have been granted admission to study in Norway.
+Before a visa is given to a prospective student, there are conditions that must be met, one of which is that the student can show evidence that he/she has enough funds to pay for his/her stay in Norway.
+In this situation, the Norwegian Embassy would need a minimum of NOK 90,800 to be transferred on your behalf to a Norwegian bank account to cover a 10-month academic year.

-Please note the difference between visa and residence permit.
-A student visa only allows you stay for 90 days in Norway, while a residence permit allows you stay longer than three months.
-To apply for a residence permit, you will need to tender the following documents;
+Please notice the distinction between a residency permit and a visa.
+A student visa enables you to remain in Norway for just 90 days, while a residency permit allows you to stay for more than three months.
+You will need to tender the following documents to apply for a residence permit;

-- An application form for student residence with a passport photograph.
+- A student residence application form with a passport photograph

 - A copy of a passport of you

-- Documentation of admission to an approved educational institution which must contain the applicant’s name, name of institution, course of study and duration of course/program
+- Documentation of admission to an accredited educational institution that must include the name, institution name, course of study and length of the course/program of the applicant

 How to Apply for Admission into a Norwegian University

-First, you will send an online application to the school and then forward supporting documents to them as well.
-If you meet the minimum entry requirement for admission, you will be sent an offer letter which will allow you process your visa.
+Firstly, you can give the school an online application and then also forward supporting documentation to them.
+If you fulfill the minimum entry criteria for admission, a letter of offer will be sent to you to allow you to process your visa.

 - Norwegian University of Life Sciences